Spaceport America: Education outreach

-University outreach

-Along with its elementary to high school programs, Spaceport America also supports university-level research and learning.

 New Mexico State University

 The ATOMIC Aggies program is mostly composed of mechanical and aerospace engineering students from New Mexico State University (NMSU).
 Each year the Atomic Aggies allow a student to build and design their own rocket in order to get the Level 3 certification which shows judges at the Spaceport America Cup that the team is experienced with the larger class motors.

 University of Southern California

-A Current operator at Spaceport America, the University of Southern California (USC) is currently conducting launches of increasingly ambitious rockets with the goal of reaching the Kármán Line.
+A current operator at Spaceport America, the University of Southern California (USC) is currently conducting launches of increasingly ambitious rockets with the goal of reaching the Kármán Line.
 On the last such launch to date, the rocket is believed to have achieved this goal.

 New Mexico Institute of Mining and Technology

 The New Mexico Institute of Mining and Technology (NMIMT) conducts launches of student designed and fabricated suborbital rockets as part of its engineering instructional program.

 Spaceport America Cup

 The Spaceport America Cup is designed in conjunction with the Intercollegiate Rocket Engineering Competition (IREC) for student rocketry teams from all over the country and around the world.
 With over 150 teams from colleges and universities in eleven countries, the competition continues to grow every year.
 Students launched solid, liquid, and hybrid rockets to target altitudes of 10,000 and 30,000 ft.

 In 2021, the Spaceport America Cup was held virtually, due to the COVID-19 pandemic.